Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 What Games Are Like Borderlands?

-Eccentric and fast-paced, Borderlands series is a bit of a catch-all.
+Eccentric and fast-paced, the Borderlands series is a bit of a catch-all.
 While it may look like a standard, run-of-the-mill first-person shooter, this looter RPG has a lot going for it.
-From its art-style to Diablo-like loot-based gameplay, Borderlands distinguishes itself from its competitors.
+From its art style to Diablo-like loot-based gameplay, Borderlands distinguishes itself from its competitors.

 Being a huge fan, I have compiled a list of some games like Borderlands.
 Give these a shot as well.